Table of content:

 - Online Coding Challenge: After the initial registration, participants went through an online coding challenge where they were tested on grounds of their basic coding skills.

-- Girls Wanna Code Learning Cohorts: Selected students from round 1 were divided into cohorts who then became a part of an immersive learning program facilitated by experts from Flipkart.
+- Girls Wanna Code Learning Cohorts: Selected students from Round 1 were divided into cohorts who then became a part of an immersive learning program facilitated by experts from Flipkart.
 Split into 4 modules, the learning program trained selected students on essential skills required to nail interviews of top technology and product companies.
 Students were required to sit for online tests at the end of each module for the purpose of evaluation.

 - Final Evaluation: Based on the curriculum taught during the program, students who cleared this test got a chance to sit for Flipkart’s interview process for the roles of internship and full-time software development engineer.